-The Subsidiary Custodian will not be responsible for any loss or damage suffered by SA Sub or Mauritius Sub, as the case may be, as a result of the Subsidiary Custodian performing its duties or for any act or omission in respect of any instructions and/or under the Subsidiary Custodian Agreements unless the same results from the negligence or wilful default of the Subsidiary Custodian.
+The Subsidiary Custodian will not be responsible for any loss or damage suffered by Mauritius Sub and SA Sub, as the case may be, as a result of the Subsidiary Custodian performing its duties or for any act or omission in respect of any instructions and/or under the Subsidiary Custodian Agreements unless the same results from the negligence or wilful default of the Subsidiary Custodian.
 The Subsidiary Custodian will not have any responsibility for any loss or liability owing to any reason or cause beyond its reasonable control, including events of force majeure.
-The Subsidiary Custodian will not be liable for any losses resulting from the maintenance of securities with a depository.
+The Subsidiary Custodian will not be liable for any the action or inaction of any depository or for any losses resulting from the maintenance of securities with a depository.
 In addition, the Subsidiary Custodian will not be liable for any consequential, special or indirect loss.

-SA Sub, Mauritius Sub or the Subsidiary Custodian may terminate the applicable Subsidiary Custodian Agreement without any penalty upon at least 30 days' prior written notice to the other party.
-Any replacement custodian that is retained by

-SA Sub or Mauritius Sub will be an entity that would be qualified to act as (i) a custodian or sub-custodian for assets held in Canada, or (ii) a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of NI 81-102.
-The Subsidiary Custodian is qualified to act as a custodian or sub-custodian for assets held in Canada, or a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of NI 81-102.
+Mauritius Sub, SA Sub, or the Subsidiary Custodian may terminate the applicable Subsidiary Custodian Agreement without any penalty upon at least 30 days' prior written notice to the other party.
+Any replacement custodian that is retained by Mauritius Sub or SA Sub will be an entity that would be qualified to act as (i) a custodian or sub-custodian for assets held in Canada, or (ii) a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of NI 81-102.
+The Subsidiary Custodian is qualified to act as a custodian or sub-custodian for assets held outside Canada, as the case may be, in each case in accordance with Part 6 of NI 81-102.